hsarfraz/fincrime-online-payment-fraud-detection-/README.md

 ## XGBoost (eXtreme Gradient Boosting) (supervised learning algorithm used for classification & regression)

 A machine learning algorithm that gradually increases its accuracy through training.
 Gradient boosting is applied on top of another machine learning algorithm.
-It involves two types of models ([link to source](https://developers.google.com/machine-learning/decision-forests/intro-to-gbdt))
+It involves two types of models ([link to source from Google which talks about XGBoost in greater detail](https://developers.google.com/machine-learning/decision-forests/intro-to-gbdt))

 * a weak ML model which is typically a decision tree
 * s strong ML model which composes of multiple weak models